Planetable/Planet/README.md

 <img width="1528" src="Screenshots/vitalik.eth.png" alt="vitalik.eth">

+## Backup

+Before you try this app out, please be advised that it is still at an early stage, and many changes happen.
+So we recommend you backup your data, especially your IPNS key, from time to time.
+When you use `Export Planet`, it will include your IPNS key.

 ## Build the macOS App

 To use your own build config for setting `DEVELOPMENT_TEAM`, please create a `local.xcconfig` file alongside the `Planet.xcconfig` file.